GrosSacASac/DOM99/documentation/manychoicesforfrontend.md

 Contra:

-  * Learning curve: wall
   * Forced to organize code base in the Angular MVC way
   * Logic in Markup
   * Heavy components for simple UIs
   * Heavier
-  * Take everything or go home
+  * Take all or nothing

 Some similarities: